 “There was a time before cell phones where actually people enjoyed learning new information.
 But now we’d rather [consume media] than attend school, because that’s not as entertaining, stimulating to my brain in a positive way, as rote learning,” Smith said.
 “A majority of the class hasn’t been able to comprehend what the teacher is teaching, well, because they’ve been distracted.
 They always used to talk about the idea that multitasking, there kind of isn’t.
 Our brain really doesn’t do that very well.”

-Smith also addresses other ways that cell phone use can impact students, such as sleep deprivation, where parents may think that their children go to bed at a reasonable time but they’re up until late hours on their phone, and vision deterioration.
+Smith also addressed other ways that cell phone use can impact students, such as sleep deprivation, where parents may think that their children go to bed at a reasonable time but they’re up until late hours on their phone, and vision deterioration.

-“You don’t even realize how you’re looking at things, when you’re your eye is exercising as muscles.
+“You don’t even realize how you’re looking at things, when your eye is exercising as muscles.
 Focus, unfocused, focus, unfocused, focus, unfocused,” Smith said.
 “I’m getting more kids with problems with that type of thing, weak eye muscles.”

 Responses to the Phone-Free School Act vary by district.
 In LAUSD’s version, phones, earbuds, and watches must be turned off and stored away; campuses may use pouches, lockboxes, or backpacks.